 *Trim those ugly spit ends every 6 weeks for healthier looking hair.

-*Like your face, your hair just might need a mask every week.
+*Like your face, your hair might also need a mask every week.
 A hair mask will help to heal the damaged cuticle and calm unwanted frizziness.
 It will also moisturize and nourish the dry ends.

 *People generally love to talk about themselves.
 Ask that friend or love interest to explain their vocation and why they chose it.
 This works with hobbies as well.